caseylmanus/runtelchat/README.md

 #### Configuration Items
 * host - IP or Hostname of the machine to accept connections on
-* ports - An array of ports to use
+* port - port to use
 * logFilePath - location of the log file